 Now, like I said most folks can't tell the difference between any of these categories, and place any single female within a three mile radius of a good-looking and/or successful dude as a Groupie.
 In fact this is THE default landing zone for any and every female until proven otherwise.

 Being in the sports industry I see firsthand how I have to prove myself over and over again to each and every person who doesn't previously know my love for sports.
-Fair or not I am looked at like I'm a pariah until I show them enough times that I could care less about the rest, I am there to do my job and enjoy the contest like the rest of the fans.
+Fair or not I am looked at like I'm a pariah until I show them enough times that I could not care less about the rest, I am there to do my job and enjoy the contest like the rest of the fans.

 I have to make the concerted effort to pre-analyze every action I'm thinking of making as if my superiors are there to witness the interaction without hearing a thing.
-I have to angle my body away from the players when I speak to them; only make eye contact if I have a distinct question to ask them; insist on calling their handlers and not them just in order to show that I understand and respect my position and their's and that I am not trying to jump ship.
+I have to angle my body away from the players when I speak to them; only make eye contact if I have a distinct question to ask them; insist on calling their handlers and not them just in order to show them that I understand and respect my position and their's and that I am not trying to jump ship.

 I rarely talk to the athletes unless strongly compelled to.